Adapted from the novel ‘Purple Ribbon’

 St Wigan Church altar.
-Night time.
+Evening.

 DOMINICK is stood on a church altar.
 He directly addresses the audience as though they are his congregation.
 He is wearing full Wigan robes.
 He has a purple stole around his neck with gold detailing.
 He is invigorated.
 He is more mature in appearance now.
 A melanin streak has formed through his dark hair.

 Brothers and sisters.
 We have gathered here today because we don’t want to be abandoned.
 I’m here to tell ye that you haven’t been abandoned and you never will be for as long as I’m head of our church.
 For too long we have wandered, lost and forgotten.
 Across the sea, in the city lies a place of fornicators, thieves, whores and every possible vice you can imagine.

 It was written that when St Wigan first came to our shores, he told the natives that they could not be saved but if they were to follow him they stood a chance of being forgiven.
 With the city descending into chaos, my brothers and sisters, they bring their filth onto our beaches.
 It is time to remind the city dwellers that their actions will consume them in Hell fire.
 I will tell them now as Wigan told us then, you cannot … CANNOT be saved.

 City street.
 Night time.

 A single reporter stands centre stage.
 The noise of cries, chaos and burning sound in the background.
 The reporter, SANDRA, fixes her blazer and poses with her mic as though she’s about to perform a live broadcast.
 The Coldford Daily jingle sounds.